christinemtrinh/CS4390Project/src/README.md

 1. Run `$ make` from /src.

 ### How to execute code:
-1. Run `$ make server` from /src.
+1. Run `$ java -cp . com.company.TCPServer` from /src.
-2. Run `$ make client <identifier>` where identifier is any unqiue string from one or many different terminals.
+2. Run `$ java -cp . com.company.TCPClient <identifier>` where identifier is any
+unqiue string from one or many different terminals.

 ### Common Issues
 - java/javac is not recognized: execute \